The Long Journey

 Now, after so much time which have been given me by some kind fate, or conversely a curse to live on beyond any expectations of my own, I feel compelled to set the door ajar a bit to the hidden self.

 I regret being a timid and shy person unable to relate well to others.
 I envied anyone who is happily social and free of fear.
-But as we find it, I offer apologies to those who see this flaw in me.
+But as it is, I offer apologies to those who see this flaw in me.

 I have been told by friends and acquaintances that it was wonderful to see me “open up” when I perform.
 Apparently my own personality disappears into the dance and I become another.